pnidhi26/instagram-scraper/README.md

 How to Use:

-Step1: Download/Clone the repo code
+Step1: Download/Clone the repo code and install all the required libareries.

 Step2: Puts all the instagram urls you want to scrape into users.txt files.